scottie-l/reading-notes/reading-notes-301/class-02.md

 static getDerivedStateFromProps() This method exists for rare cases where state relies on changes in props over time.

 Render() is the only required method in class component.
 Will examine this.props and this.state when called.
-Render() should not modify the component state because it would cause a  bugs by changing state every time it rerenders.
+Render() should not modify the component state because it would cause a  bugs by changing state every time it re-renders.
 Also should not directly interact with browser.
 Render will not be invoked if shouldComponentUpdate() returns false.

 ComponentDidMount() method is invoked immediately after a component is mounted.
 If you need to load anything using network request or initialize DOM, it should go here.
 This is a good place to set up any subscriptions.
 Don’t forget to unsubscribe in componentWillUnmount() if you do subscribe.

-SetState() can be called, but it should be used sparingly, because it will cause a rerender.
+SetState() can be called, but it should be used sparingly, because it will cause a re-render.

-The default behavior in react is to rerender after every state change.
+The default behavior in react is to re-render after every state change.
 Setting shouldComponentUpdate() to false allows you to prevent this from happening.

 ShouldComponentUpdate() If you want to use this method, it may be better to use PureComponent instead, which performs a shallow comparison of props and state.
 If you do use this method, be sure to check the previous props and state with current props and state.
 If shouldComponentUpdate() returns false, then UNSAFE_componentWillUpdate(), render(), and componentDidUpdate() will not be invoked.